Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 There are two distinct ways to work with AI on a project like PostKit.
 Knowing which to use and when is the difference between AI as a thinking partner and AI as a code dispenser.

+> Thinking partner is what you should all be looking for!

 ---

 ### Strategy 1 — The Initialization Conversation

+> I used Claude to write this lesson.
+It original wrote something very different, with very different prompt suggestions.
+I asked it about the prompts I had used to create my solution.
+It agreed that strategy was strong.
+I had it rewrite the whole lesson based on that conversation.

 Before writing a single line of code, have a conversation with AI that builds shared context.
 This is not about generating code.
 It is about making sure AI understands the project well enough to help you make good decisions.